1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Outram believed the conquest was immoral and against British principles.

-89. The annexation of Sindh highlighted the beginning of:
+89. The annexation of Sindh highlighted the beginning of__________.

 A) British “forward policy” in North-West India